 - Are you interested in graduate school, law school, criminal justice, community activism, or human relations?

 If you answered "yes" to any or all of these questions, then sociology is for you!

 By developing professional relationships and working with members of the sociology faculty, students are able to:

-- Prepare for careers in variety of fields, such as education, community action, justice, human resources and government organizations.
+- Prepare for careers in variety of fields, such as education, business, community action, criminal justice, human resources and government organizations.

 - Join a vibrant student organization and/or academic honor society.

 - Become involved in research and community engagement projects headed by esteemed teaching and scholars (many of whom are nationally and internationally recognized).